SEO has become an essential channel in the digital marketing mix for brands and organizations, and it’s constantly evolving.

 While we still perform keyword research, it’s shortsighted to do it in the absence of personas, consideration of the customer journey, or topical focus.

 Being able to understand your audience – their demographics and psychographics – and knowing what content will resonate with them all the way through to their ultimate goal (e.g., engagement, sale, lead) is key.

 Whether you work for a single brand or a wide range of clients, you must master your understanding of your business goals and work backward to understand your target audiences and how to move them from search query to end goal.

 Understanding the competitive landscape is important at most phases of SEO.

 Just abiding by “best practices” and looking inward at your website will lead to mixed and likely underwhelming results.

-Profiling high ranking and top websites and brands who are currently capturing a share of the audiences you seek is an important skill and ability to master.
+Profiling high-ranking and top websites and brands that are currently capturing a share of the audiences you seek is an important skill and ability to master.

-This includes on-page and external factors for competitor sites as a whole and on a page-by-page basis for more granular topics and queries.
+This includes on-page and external factors for competitor sites as a whole, as well as on a page-by-page basis for more granular topics and queries.

 SEO professionals are naturally expected to be able to analyze the performance of their efforts.

 - Understand the impact of your strategy and efforts.